CogStack/CogStack-PatientTimeline/README.md

+# Archived

+This repo is no longer maintained.

+For viewing patient timelines we have been working with the South London and Maudsley NHS Foundation Trust on a new Case Load Management tool.
+For more details please email [contact@cogstack.org](mailto:contact@cogstack.org)

 # Timeline Application

 At its current state the application allows to search for documents related to a particular patient in a chronological order.